Adolph Ochs Biography

 Many of Ochs’ relatives, including his son-in-law and nephews, also held prominent positions in the New York Times, whether as publishers or general managers.
 This did nothing to compromise the style and the professionalism that Ochs adopted for his business dealings, making him a true leader in the publishing industry.

 The Adolph Ochs Quick Bio

 Birthdate: March 12, 1858 – April 8, 1935

 Company: New York Times

-Key success traits: entrepreneurial spirit, a penchant for presenting news without bias
+Key success traits: entrepreneurial spirit, a fondness for presenting news without bias

 The New York Times head office was moved to a new building near the location of what eventually became known as Times Square, taking its cue from the name of the newspaper.